reduxjs/redux/docs/tutorials/quick-start/quick-start-part-1.md

 store.dispatch(incrementAsync(5))
 ```

 However, thunks require a special kind of addon called _middleware_ to be added to the Redux store when it's created.
-Fortunately, Redux Toolkit's `configureStore` function already sets that up for us automatically, so we can just go ahead and use this.
+Fortunately, Redux Toolkit's `configureStore` function already sets that up for us automatically, so we can go ahead and use this.

 When you need to make AJAX calls to fetch data from the server, you can put that call in a thunk.
 Here's an example that's written a bit longer, so you can see how it's defined: